matiboux/python-devbox/README.md

-# Python Devbox images
+# Devbox images

-Python development Docker images for development and testing environments, automatically built and updated following upstream releases.
+Docker images for development and testing environments, automatically built and updated following upstream releases, ready to use in CI/CD pipelines, dev containers, and `docker run` local commands.